hyperupcall-experiments/bratwurst/README.md

-# bratwurst
+# Bratwurst

-A yummy, minimal, metaframework for web devlopment.
+A yummy, minimal, web framework.

 ## Summary

-Built on [Deno](https://deno.com) and [Preact](https://preactjs.com), praxis empowers developers to build web applications that use the platform, without the complexity of popular metaframeworks.
+Built on [Deno](https://deno.com) and [Preact](https://preactjs.com), Bratwurst empowers developers to build web applications that use the platform without the complexity of popular metaframeworks.

 ## Features